exxeca/hw2_celis_ezekiel_character-building/README.md

 # Project Name:
-### MIDTERM: TEAM-BASED GITHUB PROJECT
+### Homework #2 - Character Building

-Project Description: This project is showing what we learn on buiding a website using sprites, lightbox, flexbox, and few css.
+Project Description: This project is showing what we learn on building a website using sprites, lightbox, flexbox, and few css.

 ## Installation